Goat-2016

 Grade: D

-Goat (2016) is a film that made me angry throughout the entire duration of its one hour and forty minutes and that I therefore deride.
+Goat (2016) is a film that made me angry during the duration of its one hour and forty minutes.
+I deride it completely.

 Incorporating outrageous and unnecessary scenes for no other reason than to offend, the film fails to achieve either a lesson learned or any major point.

-I do understand what the filmmakers were going for by portraying fraternities as bad and their member’s monsters, but Goat never provided logic, much character development, or any good intentions.
+I understand what the filmmakers were going for by portraying fraternities as bad and their members as monsters.
+Goat never provided logic, much character development, or any good intentions.

 I was left disturbed by what I had just seen.